Regular colored graphs of positive degree: Proof of Proposition

+As a preliminary we analyze the effect that the deletion of a single $(D-q)$-dipole has on the degree.
+We then extend the analysis to the deletion of a chain-vertex.
+The conclusion of this analysis is that the deletion of a $(D-q)$-dipole: \begin{itemize} \item either separates the graph into $q+1$ connected components (completely separating deletion), in which case the degree is distributed among the connected components, \item or it separates the graph into less than $q+1$ connected components, in which case the degree strictly decreases. \end{itemize} Similarly, for chains, the deletion: \begin{itemize} \item either separates the graph into two connected components, in which case the degree is distributed among the connected components, \item or it does not separate the graph, in which case the degree strictly decreases. \end{itemize}

-\subsection{Analysis of a $(D-q)$-dipole removal.}
+\subsection{Analysis of a $(D-q)$-dipole removal}

-Let us define more precisely the \emph{removal} of a $(D-q)$-dipole (with $1\le q\le D-2$) of a graph $G$: assuming the non-parallel edges of the dipole have colors $i_0,i_1,\dots i_q $, we delete the two vertices of the dipole and their incident half-edges and form one new edge of each color $i_0,i_1,\dots i_q $ with the remaining half-edges.
-By construction the number of vertices decreases by 2 and the number of edges decrease by $(D+1)$.
-In order to understand the variation of the degree we need to consider more precisely the variation of the number of faces: we shall see that this depends on the number of connected components the graph separates into upon removal of the $(D-q)$-dipole and on whether couples of new edges $(i_a,i_b)$ belong to a same cycle or not.
+Let us define more precisely the \emph{removal} of a $(D-q)$-dipole (with $1\le q\le D-2$) in a colored graph $G$: assuming the half-edges of the dipole have colors $c_0,c_1,\dots c_q $, we delete the two vertices, the internal edges and the half-edges of the dipole and form one new edge for each color $c_0,c_1,\dots c_q $ with the remaining pairs of half-edges in $G$.

+By construction, the number of vertices decreases by 2 and the number of edges decreases by $D+1$ at a deletion.
+In order to track the variation of the degree we need to analyze more precisely the variation of the number of faces.
+This is somewhat involved, as it depends on the number of connected components the graph separates into upon removal of the $(D-q)$-dipole and also on whether couples of new edges belong to a same face or not.